 We’ve compiled a list of four government sites that can help your child find their career direction.

-This is a great site to start a conversation with your child if they really aren’t sure yet where they want to take their career.
+This is a great site is your child isn’t sure yet where they want to take their career.

 It takes the form of a quiz based on choosing workplace activities that the student feels that they would prefer.
 There are 15 ‘rounds’, and you choose one of six options for each round.
 So, one round might give the options as: